-In connection with the Quarterly Report on Form 10-Q of Axcella Health Inc. (the "Company") for the quarterly period ended September 30, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned, William R. Hinshaw, Jr., Chief Executive Officer, President and Director of the Company, and Laurent Chardonnet, Senior Vice President of Finance and Chief Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Axcella Health Inc. (the "Company") for the quarterly period ended March 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned, William R. Hinshaw, Jr., Chief Executive Officer, President and Director of the Company, and Laurent Chardonnet, Senior Vice President of Finance and Chief Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, and

+(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: November 12, 2020 By: /s/ William R. Hinshaw, Jr.
+By: /s/ William R. Hinshaw, Jr.

-William R. Hinshaw, Jr.

-President, Chief Executive Officer and Director

-(Principal Executive Officer)
+William R. Hinshaw, Jr. President, Chief Executive Officer and Director (Principal Executive Officer)

-Date: November 12, 2020 By: /s/ Laurent Chardonnet
+By: /s/ Laurent Chardonnet

-Laurent Chardonnet Senior Vice President and Chief Financial Officer (Principal Financial Officer)
+Laurent Chardonnet Senior Vice President of Finance, Chief Financial Officer (Principal Financial Officer)